mrxsimpleboy/link_fam/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Notification

+We provide a public account to sign in our app.
+Email: hack@ust.hk
+Password: test1234

+This project currently only supports Android.

+The Android apk file is in the directory './install/link_fam.apk'.

+You can directly install the application to your Android phone, or use Android emulator under flutter environment.

+## Credit

+The backend of the application is based on Firebase Authentication and Firestore service.

+The project is based on Flutter, written with dart.